 - Essentially, the 0% deal will only apply to the debt you transfer.
 If you use the new card for other purchases or cash advances, you'll be charged interest at whatever that card's standard interest rate is.
-That can be more than 21%, or even more in the case of a cash advance.
+That can be up to 25%.

-- Revert rate for balance transfers: Be aware that once the balance transfer offer period has expired, any remaining debt will accrue interest at the card's revert rate, which currently ranges from 7.99% to more than 21% – often as bad as the card you transferred from.
+- Revert rate for balance transfers: Be aware that once the balance transfer offer period has expired, any remaining debt will accrue interest at the card's revert rate, which currently ranges from 8.99% to 25.99% – often as bad as the card you transferred from.

 If you have a credit card debt of $10,000 with a current interest rate of 16%, you could save about $880 in interest over the next 12 months (taking the reduction of the loan amount over time into account) by transferring the debt to a card with a 0% transfer rate for 12 months and no fee.

-In addition, you could gain further by changing to a card where the interest rate on new purchases and the revert interest rate after the initial 0% period are both lower than the 16% you were previously paying.
+Make sure you change to a card where the interest rate on new purchases and the revert interest rate after the initial 0% period are both lower than the interest rate you were previously paying.

 Stock images: Getty, unless otherwise stated.